greggman/jsgist/README.md

 - [ ] optimize Log

   As it is the log prints all the messages.
 This is too slow.
-It should use a virtual list and just show the message visible.
+It should use a virtual list and just show the visible messages.

 - [ ] show confirmation when loading backup